 Follow the following steps.

-1. Draw a path with the pen or pencil tool.2.
-Select the Type on a path Tool.
-This is behind the Type Tool in the Toolbox.
+1. Draw a path with the pen or pencil tool.

 Go to the begining of the second path.
 Place the cursor over the square until you see a link symbol and click.
 The paths have now been joined.